1. Funding

 Up to 12 medals

-This competition was established by the Royal Architectural Institute of Canada in collaboration with the Canada Council for the Arts in order to raise general public awareness of the cultural importance of architecture in our society and continue a tradition initiated by the Massey Medals in 1950.
+This competition was established by the Royal Architectural Institute of Canada in collaboration with the Canada Council for the Arts in order to raise public awareness of the cultural importance of architecture in our society and continue a tradition initiated by the Massey Medals in 1950.

 Additional information